dart-lang/language/working/2509-private-named-parameters/feature-specification.md

-*   If *p* has no corresponding public name *n*, then compile-time error. *You can't use a private name for a named parameter unless there is a valid public name that could be used at the callsite.*
+*   If *p* has no corresponding public name *n*, then compile-time error. *You can't use a private name for a named parameter unless there is a valid public name that could be used at the call site.*

 *   If any other parameter in C has declared name *p* or *n*, then compile-time error. *If removing the `_` leads to a collision with another parameter, then there is a conflict.*

-*   Otherwise, the name of the parameter in C is *n*. *If the parameter is named, this then avoids the compile-time error that would otherwise be reported for a private named parameter.*
+If there is no error then:

-*   The name of the local variable in the initializer list scope of C is *p*.
+*   The parameter name of the parameter in the constructor is the public name *n*.
+This means that the parameter has a public name in the constructor's function signature, and arguments for this parameter are given using the public name.
+All uses of the constructor, outside of its own code, see only the public name.

-    *In the initializer list, the private name is used.
-Inside the body of the constructor, uses of *p* refer to the field, not the parameter.*
+*   The local variable introduced by the parameter, accessible only in the initializer list, still has the private name *p*. *Inside the body of the constructor, uses of _p_ refer to the instance variable, not the parameter.*

-*   If the parameter is an initializing formal, then it initializes a corresponding field with name *p*.
+*   The instance variable initialized by the parameter (and declared by it, if the parameter is a field parameter), has the private name *p*.

 *   Else the field parameter induces an instance field with name *p*.